 Interning with the Rachel Corrie Foundation (RCF) provides a meaningful way to work towards peace and justice and gain a variety of skills.
-If you are interested in one of the positions below, please e-mail your completed Intern Interest Form to email@example.com.
+If you are interested in one of the positions below, please e-mail your completed Intern Interest Form to firstname.lastname@example.org.
 Upon review, we will then contact you for an interview.
-We are looking for passionate and reliable people with strong organizational skills who, among their responsibilities, are able to attend semi-monthly staff meetings.
+We are looking for passionate and reliable students with strong organizational skills who, among their responsibilities, are able to attend weekly staff meetings.
 Our internships are available for a single quarter.
 However, preference is given to students who commit to interning for multiple quarters.

 BDS Community Outreach Intern (8-20 hours/week)

 As a BDS intern you’ll work to educate our community on the growing Boycott, Divestment and Sanctions movement.
 Help build understanding and support within different sectors of the local and global communities and tie our efforts in with Rachel’s story.
 Research and liaise with actions being taken regionally and nationally by partner organizations such as JVP, the US Campaign and others for possible collaboration of efforts.
 In collaboration with TESC Divest, support campus education and outreach around the Divestment and CAT Free campus student initiatives at Evergreen.
 Also, help in building support for the Olympia Food Co-op’s on-going defense of their decision to join the BDS movement.
 Tasks will include doing research to create outreach materials, creating and updating our BDS resource file, researching endorsement requests, helping to develop a campaign, attending committee and planning meetings, communications and organizing events.
 The intern will work with the Public Policy and Communications committee, BDS committee, and Project/Program staff.